microsoft/TypeScript-Website/packages/documentation/copy/en/get-started/TS for Functional Programmers.md

 anys.map(anys[1]); // oh no, "oh no" is not a function
 ```

-`any` is contagious, too &mdash; if you initialise a variable with an
+`any` is contagious, too &mdash; if you initialize a variable with an
 expression of type `any`, the variable has type `any` too.

 ```ts